in28minutes/In28MinutesTemplate/README.md

 ### Welcome Message
 ```

-## ADD A FEW SAMPLE REVIEWS AFter a couple of months
+## ADD A FEW SAMPLE REVIEWS After a couple of months
 ## ADD A FEW SAMPLE REVIEWS - in the description of the course

 Congratulations on joining this course from in28Minutes.

-We have 14,000+ 5 Star reviews on our courses.
+We have 17,500+ 5 Star (★★★★★) reviews  on our courses.

 I hope that by the time you are prompted to leave a review, that you think this course is an amazing course and can write a few sentences about what you like about the course for future students to see.
-If you do not think this course is a 5-star course, we want to make it a better course for you!
-Please message me with ways that I can make it the best course for you.

 There are three things you need to understand before you start this course!